glass-ships/whenworks/README.md

 - Modern, responsive UI (using [React](https://reactjs.org/) with TypeScript)
 - Easy to use and understand
 - Mobile friendly (using [Bootstrap](https://getbootstrap.com/))
+- A Fast and Multi-Threaded HTTP server written in [Rust](https://www.rust-lang.org/)
+- Low disk usage (using [Bincode](https://crates.io/crates/bincode) for the database)

 ## Features